zemingzhou30/scMAGCA/README.md

 1. Prepare the input data in h5ad or h5 format (All used datassets are in "datasets" floder and the generated cell-cell graph structure will be saved in the "raw" folder corresponding to the dataset).
 2. Run scMAGCA according to the running script in "scripts" folder (run_scMAGCA.sh for ADT/ATAC+mRNA data and run_scMAGCA_batch.sh for multi-batch data clustering).
 For example, you can execute scMAGCA on multi-batch dataset "GSE164378"  by shell command: "bash run_scMAGCA_batch.sh".

+You can also visit the online document at [Welcome to scMAGCA’s documentation! — scMAGCA 1.0 documentation](https://scmagca.readthedocs.io/en/latest/)

 ## <a name="Dependencies">Output</a>